Teaching guidelines +/- 15 minutes

 Ik koop ... nieuwe fiets.

-(I buy a new bicycle.)
+(I am buying a new bike.)

 2.